-The ANCC is happy to bring back the Research Symposium organized by the ANCC Research Council, and The Institute for Credentialing Research and Quality Management.
-We will meet in Philadelphia on Wednesday, October 12 starting at 7:30 a.m.
-ET for a full day of interaction and information.
+The ANA Enterprise is excited to bring back the Research Symposium Engaging Minds and Empowering Nursing Research, organized by the ANAE Research Council, and The Institute for Nursing Research and Quality Management.
+This year, we will meet in Chicago on Wednesday, October 11 starting at 8:00 a.m.
+CT for a full day of interaction and information (breakfast to begin at 7:30 a.m.
+CT).
 The Research Symposium will be held in conjunction with the co-located ANCC National Magnet Recognition® and ANCC Pathway to Excellence® Conferences.

-The symposium is designed for anyone whose expertise could impact the research community, especially in nursing.
-This includes individuals in leadership roles engaged in all phases of research within their nursing programs, and particularly those with a focus on developing a research program.
+The symposium is designed for individuals engaged in all phases of research within their nursing programs, particularly practice-based research; nursing leaders, and those who focus on developing research programs.

 Research Symposium Highlights